 Similarly in Demons, though in that novel, the narrator is more explicitly party to its events.
 He has a name (Anton Lavrentievich G-----v, and he is explicitly addressed by a few characters throughout the text), describes himself as a good friend of Stepan Trofimovich Verkhonvensky (one of the central characters), and acknowledges that he used the spectacular events that ensue as the basis for this, his "first novel."
 Nevertheless, lots of things are described for which he could not possibly have been present (which he handwaves as having been fictionalized from the characters' accounts, related to him later), and especially the unspoken thoughts and inner motivations of several characters strain the bounds of the Willing Suspension of Disbelief.

-In The Eyes Of My Princess by Carlos Cuauhtemoc Sanchez, you are led to believe that the book is a about a love story that ended in the death of the protagonist's girlfriend.
-But then, almost at the end, you find out that nothing that happen after a specific event was real.
+In The Eyes Of My Princess by Carlos Cuauhtemoc Sanchez, you are led to believe that the book is a a love story that ended in the death of the protagonist's girlfriend.
+But then, almost at the end, you find out that nothing that happens after a specific event was real.
 The protagonist wrote fake entries into his diary, because he was disappointed about his crush's real personality.

 Gene Wolfe is the undisputed master of this trope.
 If one of his novels is narrated in the first person it is guaranteed to contain incomplete, inaccurate or just missing information that the reader will have to figure out in order to make sense of the story.